caius/hcl-rb/README.md

 ## Code of Conduct

-Everyone interacting in the Hcl project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/caius/hcl/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Hcl-rb project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/caius/hcl-rb/blob/main/CODE_OF_CONDUCT.md).